-4 Available Methods of Payment and how to enable them in TSS
+3 Available Methods of Payment and how to enable them in TSS

-4.1 Methods of Payment (MoP) within TSS
+3.1 Methods of Payment (MoPs) within TSS

-For the trader, the following Methods of Payment (MoPs) are available in TSS for payments of debts due for the different types of declarations:
+For the trader, the following MoPs are available in TSS for payments of debts due for the different types of declarations:

-- Trader's own Duty Deferment Account (DDA) available for all types of declarations You need to have an XI EORI and have a 'permanent business establishment' in Northern Ireland.
-Your DDA needs to be attached to the XI EORI ('XI DDA') and must also be backed by a Customs Comprehensive Guarantee (CCG). - Appendix 2 in this guide lists detailed steps for How to apply for and use your Duty Deferment Account (DDA) for goods movements into NI. - Importer's parent organisation's XI DDA available only for Supplementary Declarations
+Trader's own Duty Deferment Account (DDA) - available for all types of declarations You need to have an XI EORI and have a 'permanent business establishment' in NI.
+Your DDA needs to be attached to the XI EORI ('XI DDA') and must also be backed by a Customs Comprehensive Guarantee (CCG), which can be prefixed by GB or XI.

+Appendix 2 in this guide lists detailed steps for How to apply for and use your Duty Deferment Account (DDA) for goods movements into NI.

+Importer's parent organisation's XI DDA - available only for Supplementary Declarations